 - 1. Violation(s) of California Education Code Section 48900 or 48915. - 2.
 Prior school of attendance was an alternative program or school. - 3.
 Attempting to enroll at Sierra High after the fourth week of the semester having not been enrolled in a school immediately prior to that time. - 4.
 Not enrolled in a school the previous semester. - 5.
 Upon third suspension students may be transferred to an Alternative Education program. - 6.
 Special Education students must work through the IEP process before a voluntary transfer to an Alternative Education program, including Independent Study, will be granted. - 7.
-All requests for voluntary transfers to Alternative Education Programs, including Independent StudySierra@Home, may be granted after a conference is held with the student, parent/guardian, counselor, registrar and the administration of both campuses but are not guaranteed.
+All requests for voluntary transfers to Alternative Education Programs, including Sierra Alternative High School or Sierra@Home, may be granted after a conference is held with the student, parent/guardian and administration, but are not guaranteed.